Here you can find all articles that are assigned to the category Interviews with Artists.

 In conversation with Irene Daum and Peter Tepe the sculptor and painter Thomas Schönauer presents himself as an artist-philosopher.
 In some of his works he has adopted a science-related approach.
 In other projects he has collaborated with scientists and engineers.

-Gerhard Daum: Mathematical experimental Constructivism
+Gerhard Daum: Mathematical Experimental Constructivism

 Gerhard Daum falls into the category of a science-related artist.
 He bases his work on mathematics, above all on Euclidian geometry, trigonometry and analysis.
 His approach is experimental, probing different techniques of mathematical construction and then reducing the constructional matrix, while continuously observing the aesthetic effect.